 Once you have signed a contract to purchase a property, you will be served a Form 1 or Vendor Disclosure statement.
 This document provides important legal information about your property.

-The cooling-off period expires at the end of the second clear business day after:
+The cooling-off period for your purchase expires at the end of the second clear business day after:

 - the contract was made if the purchaser received the Form 1 prior to making the contract, or

 Sometimes a purchaser may choose to waive their cooling off rights.
-To do so requires the preparation of a Form 3 that must be certified by a legal practitioner.
-Eckermann Lawyers is experienced in the preparation of Form 3s and in providing clear explanation to clients, the implications of waiving their cooling off rights.
+To do so requires the preparation of a Form 3 is required and the Form 3 must be certified by a legal practitioner.
+Eckermann Lawyers is experienced in the preparation of Form 3s and in explaining clearly to clients, the implications of waiving their cooling off rights.

 Eckermann Lawyers is an Adelaide-based boutique law firm renowned for providing service excellence across practice areas including: